00Hrs

 • It keeps the fixed constraints visible.
 Radiators, the door swing, the window you do not want to block: all of it stays on the plan as you move pieces around.

 Any floor plan works as input: an architect drawing, a hand sketch with rough measurements, or the listing image from a real estate site.
 If you only have a photo of the room, that works too, but a plan gives you the exact-scale accuracy that makes the difference between a layout that looks fine and one that physically fits.
-For a deeper walkthrough, see our 3D room planner guide.
+For a deeper walkthrough of the plan-to-3D pipeline, see our floor plan to 3D model guide.

 The 7 Fundamental Rules of Furniture Placement